You know you should be measuring customer satisfaction, but it can be daunting to choose the right methodology. So, where do you start?

 What is a good customer satisfaction score?

-While CSAT scores vary by industry, a good score will typically fall between 75% and 85%.
-Since CSAT measures only your promoter scores, it’s difficult to obtain a near-perfect score.
+While CSAT scores vary by industry, a good score typically falls between 75% and 85%.
+Since CSAT measures only your promoter scores, obtaining a near-perfect score is difficult.
 Having a score of 75% means that three out of every four customers gave you a positive score instead of a negative or neutral one.

 To see some real-life examples of customer satisfaction scores, let’s look at the average CSAT scores across different industries.

 CSAT Score By Industry

 Below are industry benchmarks for CSAT score, according to the American Customer Satisfaction Index.

 - Apparel: 79